A Guide on the Cheapest Way to Send Money to China in 2026

 Lastly, combination fees are a mixture of both fixed fees and percentage fees.

-Remember, though, that high fees aren’t the only thing you need to check for to get the most CNY on the receiving end – you also have to consider exchange rates.
+Remember, though, that high fees aren’t the only thing you need to check for to get the most CNY on the receiving end.
+You also have to consider exchange rates.

 Exchange Rates

-With the exception of Wise, it’s uncommon for banks and providers of online money transfer services to give you mid-market rates, therefore double-check that the rate is close to the mid-market rate on XE Currency Exchange Tool.
+With the exception of Wise, it’s uncommon for banks and providers of online money transfer services to give you mid-market rates, so double-check that the rate is close to the mid-market rate on XE Currency Exchange Tool.

 Along with transfer fees and exchange rates, it’s also important to consider transfer speeds, which is next on our list.